 For more information contact one of our officers:

-- Josh Noblitt, Vice President
+- Joshua M. Noblitt, President

-- Fran Carroll, Treasurer
+- Michelle Witherspoon, Treasurer

-- Katie Delp, Secretary
+- Sarah Quezada, Secretary

-- Kore Bridges, Assistant Secretary
+- James Baptiste, Assistant Secretary

 Where is South Atlanta?
 Does it include College Park, Pittsburgh, and Lakewood Heights?
 No. South Atlanta – like East Atlanta – is an officially recognized neighborhood.
-South Atlanta sits in the center of NPU-Y. The neighborhood is a mile south of Turner Field, home to the Atlanta Braves, and a mile north of Aaron’s Amphitheatre, formerly known as the Lakewood Amphitheatre.
-The neighborhood originated in the late 1880′s as it grew up around the prestige campuses of Clark University and Gammon Theological Seminary; our streets are named after the presidents and professors of these educational institutions.
+South Atlanta sits in the center of NPU-Y. The neighborhood is a mile south of Turner Field, home to the Atlanta Braves, and a mile north of Aaron’s Amphitheater, formerly known as the Lakewood Amphitheater.
+The neighborhood originated in the late 1880’s as it grew up around the prestige campuses of Clark University and Gammon Theological Seminary; our streets are named after the presidents and professors of these educational institutions.
 If you live anywhere between Gammon and Turman Avenues – you are a South Atlanta resident.